 There’s no question that both anandamide and 2-AG are essential for your physical, cognitive and emotional health.
 So how else can you help correct low levels and keep your levels of endocannabinoids high?

 Because of the similarity, phytocannabinoids from hemp may help support proper ECS functioning and the balance of systems in your body.

 CBD is the most dominant phytocannabinoid in hemp and offers many potential, valuable benefits.
 However, there’s one major downside to CBD.
 CBD does not attach to your CB1 or CB2 receptors so it can't fully support your ECS directly.
 That’s one of the reasons full spectrum hemp is better than taking just pure CBD.

-Legal issues aside, by taking isolated CBD, you may miss out on the other important phytocannabinoids in full spectrum hemp oil.
+Legal issues aside, by taking isolated CBD oil product, you may miss out on the other important phytocannabinoids in full spectrum hemp oil.

 These other phytocannabinoids do attach to your cannabinoid receptors and may equal to or even more important than just CBD alone.